deepnight6688/DingTalk_checkin_xiaomi/README.md

 Procedure of autotick works:

-the 1st step you need to download auto.js app
+1st step you need to download auto.js app

 2nd move the *.js document to auto.js